ourworldventures/ourworld_books_OLD/content/ow_nomads/tanzania_dar/tanzania_dar_intro.md

 ![map_location](img/map_location.png)

+## Built-up Area

+There are 32 hectares of built-up land in the plot, consisting of 10 bungalows with thatched roofs.
+These bungalows have Wi-Fi, TVs, living areas, safes,  tea & coffeemaking facilities and they all have terraces with ocean views.

+This laid-back, rustic hotel is 2 km from Bakhresa Beach along the Indian Ocean.
+It's 14 km from the National Museum and House of Culture, and 18 km from Julius Nyerere International Airport.

+There's a steakhouse, and a restaurant set in a garden.
+A lounge features a billiards table.
+An outdoor pool has views of the ocean.
+Other amenities consist of breakfast and parking.

+> TODO: Is this referring to the Marriott or is this on the plot of land that we want to build?

-## Amenities
+## Non built-up Area

-This as of yet undevelopped land has unlimited potential to be designed as the ideal haven for digital nomads.
-Current expectations are that 100 rooms will be created, massively increasing the value of the property.
+These 2,000,000 square metres of yet undeveloped land has unlimited potential to be designed as the ideal haven for digital nomads.
+Current expectations are that around 100 rooms will be created, massively increasing the value of the property.

 ## Financials